FreifeldRoyi/Quephaestus/README.md

 # -w --> Working directory.
 The root directory where all operations are performed (typically the project's main directory)
 # -b --> Base directory.
 A subdirectory inside the working directory where the forged files should be placed
 # -d --> Inline json data For example: -d "{\"name\":"123", \"hello\": \"world\"}"
 # -p --> Payload.
 A path to a json file containing mappings for your data
+# -i --> Interactive.
+Will ask for any missing data.
 # --pre-forge/--post-forge --> a script/command to execute before/after the forge completion
 # <element-name>` or `<blueprint-name>` --> The specific element or blueprint to generate.
 ```